 Provide a scanned, signed copy of a letter of commitment from each of the network members.
-Letters of commitment must identify what the organization's roles and responsibilities in the project will be, what activities they will be included in, and how that organization's expertise is pertinent to the network planning project.
+Letters of commitment must be submitted with the application and must identify what the organization's roles and responsibilities in the project will be, what activities they will be included in, and how that organization's expertise is pertinent to the network planning project.
 The letter must indicate understanding of the benefits that the network will bring to the members and to the community encompassed by the network (service area).
 The letter must also include a statement indicating that the proposed partner understands that the grant funds will be used for the development of a health care network and are not to be used for the exclusive benefit of any one network partner or to provide clinical services.

-In place of individual letters, the applicants may insert a Memorandum of Agreement (MOA) or Memorandum of Understanding (MOU) describing the responsibilities and roles each organization will be responsible for in the project.
+In place of individual letters, the applicants may include a Memorandum of Agreement (MOA) or Memorandum of Understanding (MOU) describing the responsibilities and roles each organization will be responsible for in the project.
 The MOA/MOU should be signed by each network partner.

-Attachment 10: Letter from Urban Parent Organization
+Attachment 10: Letter from Urban Parent Organization (If Applicable)